ShockSlayer/ccdocs/docs/Documentation.md

  - Buying coins has now been made simpler with a new UI and allows buying exact numbers
  - Riding the bike now allows the player to headbutt without having a party member that knows it.
  - Lucky Punch now has a secondary effect: when held by any species, it will double the added catch chance from status.
+ - The PP Up item has been changed to the PP Max, which is the equivalent of using 3; while also restoring the current PP.
  - Added multiple item quantities
 	* "Player found 5 FAST BALLS!"